pybricks/pybricks-api/doc/api/motors.rst

     This section will be included in a future release.

 ..
-When a motor cannot move any further despite using the maximally allowed torque
+When a motor cannot move any further despite using the maximally allowed
-.. we say that the motor is stalled.
-Something could be blocking the motor, or the
+.. torque we say that the motor is stalled.
+Something could be blocking the
-.. load is just too heavy.
-For example, if you manually hold the motor shaft still
+.. motor, or the load is just too heavy.
+For example, if you manually hold
-.. while the motor is busy executing a command, the motor will stall.
+.. the motor shaft still while the motor is busy executing a command, the
+.. motor will stall.

 ..
 What can I do with stall detection?
 .. +++++++++++++++++++++++++++++++++++

 ..
 Stall detection is useful to detect that a motor can't move any further.
-This
-.. can be used to detect an endpoint of a mechanism.
-For example, you can detect
+..
+This can be used to detect an endpoint of a mechanism.
+For example, you
-.. whether a robotic hand is fully closed, because the gripper motor simply can't
+.. can detect whether a robotic hand is fully closed, because the gripper
-.. go further.
-This way, you don't need a touch or light sensor to detect this.
+.. motor simply can't go further.
+This way, you don't need a touch or light
+.. sensor to detect this.

 .. *TODO: How, what, why.
-Also explain run_until_stalled.
+Explain run_until_stalled.
 Rack & pinion example.*

 ..
 When is a motor stalled?
 .. ++++++++++++++++++++++++